AlexWorx/ALib-Class-Library/docs/pages/prepro.md

 The following general symbols (aka symbols not related to distinct \alibmods) may be passed to the
 compiler:
 @{
+\def ALIB_C20_MODULES
+  This symbol has to be given to the compiler (<c>-D</c> option) as <c>=0</c> or <c>=1</c>.
+  If set, the code will compile to C++20 Modules.
+Otherwise, keywords \c module, \c export and
+  \c import will be replaced by corresponding traditional semantics.<br>
+  If not given, for technical reasons, the compilation will fail with errors.

+  @see
+   - Chapter \ref alib_manual_modules_impludes for details on how this symbol is internally used to enable the transparent switch of either mode.
+   - Chapter \ref alib_manual_build_cmake to learn about how to build \alib with C++20 Module support.

+\def ALIB_DEBUG
+  If true (1), plausibility checks and \alib assertions are enabled.

+\def ALIB_SINGLE_THREADED
+  If true (1), a single-threaded library is compiled.
+With debug compilations, the multi-threading use of \alib may be detected, and if so, \ref alib_mod_assert "raises an assertion".<br>
+  If the symbol is not given, a library enabled for multi-threading use is compiled.
+This is the default.

+  If using the \ref alib_manual_build_cmake_3 "corresponding CMake variable", script
+  \alibfile{build/cmake/ALib.cmake} will include <b>_ST</b> to the compiled library's filename.

+  \see
+    Corresponding macros \ref IF_ALIB_THREADS and \ref IFNOT_ALIB_THREADS which are useful for pruning short code snippets.

+\def ALIB_EXT_LIB_THREADS_AVAILABLE
+  If this symbol is given, then \alib will insert assertions in debug-compilations in the case that module \alib_threads is not included in the \alibbuild.
+The assertions will test if a new, unknown thread is executing the code.
+  This test is performed each time a threaded version of the library would acquire a mutex. <br>
+  If using the default \b CMake script for \alib, this variable will be set unless either
+  <b>CMake</b>-variable \ref ALIB_CMAKE_SKIP_THREAD_LIB_SEARCH is set to \c true, or no
+  thread library was found.

 \def ALIB_API_IS_DLL
- This compiler symbol has to be defined when compiling \alib as a DLL, and has to be undefined (or \c 0)  when compiling user code that includes \alib header files.
+ This compiler-symbol has to be defined when compiling \alib as a DLL, and has to be undefined (or \c 0)  when compiling user code that includes \alib header-files.

  If \ref ALIB_API_NO_DLL is given, this symbol is ignored.

 \def ALIB_API_NO_DLL
- This compiler symbol has to be defined when compiling \alib classes directly into a project Windows/MSC (not using a DLL).<br>
+ This compiler-symbol has to be defined when compiling \alib classes directly into a project Windows/MSC (not using a DLL).<br>
  If given, \ref ALIB_API_IS_DLL is ignored.
 If not given, \b ALIB_API_IS_DLL has to be set to \c 1 if the DLL is compiled, and to \c 0 if code that is using \alib residing in a DLL is compiled.

- \see #ALIB_API_IS_DLL and #ALIB_API
+ \see #ALIB_API_IS_DLL and #ALIB_DLL

-\def ALIB_DEBUG
-  If true (1), plausibility checks and \alib assertions are enabled.

-\def ALIB_DOX
+\def DOXYGEN
   Defined by \https{Doxygen,https://www.doxygen.nl} when parsing source code.
   Not defined with parsers of a C++ compiler.
 Primarily used to provide a doxygen compatible/readable version of complex declarations and definitions.

-\def ALIB_EXT_LIB_THREADS_AVAILABLE
-  If this symbol is given, then \alib will insert assertions in debug-compilations in the case that module \alib_threads is not included in the \alibdist.
-The assertions will test if a new, unknown thread is executing the code.
-  This test is performed each time a threaded version of the library would acquire a mutex. <br>
-  If using the default \b CMake script for \alib, this variable will be set unless either
-  <b>CMake</b>-variable \b ALIB_CMAKE_SKIP_THREAD_LIB_SEARCH is set to \c true, or no
-  thread library was found.

-\def ALIB_GDB_PP_SUPPRESS_CHILDREN
-  This symbol may be passed to the compiler to control the behavior of pretty printers scripts for GDB.
-If defined, external symbol \e "ALIB_PP_SUPPRESS_CHILDREN" is created with debug-builds.
-This will be detected by pretty printer python script provided with \alib/\alox.

-  \see Documentation of pretty printers in tools section of \alib documentation.

-\def ALIB_GDB_PP_FIND_POINTER_TYPES
+\def ALIB_DEBUG_ASSERTION_PRINTABLES
-  This symbol may be passed to the compiler to control the behavior of pretty printers scripts for GDB.
-If defined, external symbol \e "ALIB_PP_FIND_POINTER_TYPES" is created with debug-builds.
-This will be detected by pretty printer python script provided with \alib/\alox.

-  \see Documentation of pretty printers in tools section of \alib documentation.
+  If this symbol is set, then all assertion macros will call an internal test-function upfront that checks that for each given message parameter, a
+  \alib{assert;RegisterPrintable;registered serialization function} exists.
+This is especially true for the conditional assertion macros, like \ref ALIB_ASSERT_ERROR or
+  \ref ALIB_ASSERT_WARNING.
+With that, it can be tested that all assertions are properly implemented, even if they are not raised in a test run of a program.

+  If set, such an assertion is performed by calling function \alib{assert::CheckArgs}.

 \def ALIB_GTEST
   Selects unit test code in accordance to the Google Test libraries.
   Defaults to \c 0 if not specified.

 \def ALIB_PRECOMPILED_HEADER
-  Compiler symbol that can be passed to enable inclusions in header file
+  Compiler symbol that can be passed to enable inclusions in the header file
-  \alibheader{alib_precompile.hpp}.
+  \ref alib_precompile.hpp.
+  This symbol is ignored in case the symbol \ref ALIB_C20_MODULES is set to \c 1.
 @}

 \I{################################################################################################}
 \I{###########################    General Deduced Symbols   ####################################  }
 \I{################################################################################################}
-\name General Preprocessor Symbols Deduced By ALib Headers
+\name General Preprocessor Symbols Exposed By ALib
 \anchor GrpALibPreproSymbols_general_deduced
 The following general symbols (aka symbols not related to distinct \alibmods) are deduced by
 \alib headers and thus usually are not to be passed to the compiler.